mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 literal `0` — not a variable, not a non-zero constant — keeps the special case narrow and auditable.
 The generic-code compatibility and zero migration cost are decisive advantages over Strategies 1 and 2 for a library whose primary users are domain experts porting existing `double`-based physics code.

-SG6 is invited to confirm or redirect this choice prior to finalization in [@P3045R7].
+Straw poll: _Comparison against literal `0` should be permitted via hidden-friend operator overloads (Strategy 3) as the standard zero-comparison mechanism for `quantity`._

 # Summary {#summary}